Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/index.md

 There are 2 types of Environments, included (1) multi-agent factorizations of [Gymansium/MuJoCo](https://gymnasium.farama.org/environments/mujoco/) tasks and (2) new complex MuJoCo tasks meant to me solved with multi-agent Algorithms

-This Represents the first, easy to use Framework for research of agent factorization
+Gymansium-Robotics/MaMuJoCo Represents the first, easy to use Framework for research of agent factorization

 The unique dependencies for this set of environments can be installed via: